Relationship Needs: Polyamory & Casual Sex

 Sexual Growth

 Some clients approach polyamory as a means of Growth.
 They want to improve their social skills, confidence in bed, assertiveness, or orgasmic potential.
 None of these skills require polyamory to improve.
-More growth occurs in stable committed relationships because they have more time to practice and a psychologically safe environment in which to engage their body and their hidden desires.
+More growth occurs in stable committed relationships because they have more time to practice and more freedom in a psychologically safe environment in which to engage their body and their hidden desires.
 They can even practice seducing their partner if they want to be more sexy.
 There is no skill which cannot be gained.
 Meanwhile, dating provides the necessary means to improve social skills and assertiveness with stranger, without requiring copulation.
 A caveat is also behavioral degeneration – at some point in practice, individuals pursuing polyamory damage their growth as negative experiences or failures increase.
 They become aggressive, judgmental, or neurotic, much like individuals pursuing variety.

 Contribution to Other’s Needs